wpmetabox/docs/_docs/updates.md

 ---
-title: Update
+title: Updates
 ---

-All [premium extensions](https://metabox.io/plugins/) for the Meta Box plugin can be updated automatically or manually.
+Meta Box and all extensions can be updated automatically or manually.
 The automatic update uses WordPress update mechanism which checks for new versions twice a day.
 This is the recommended way to get new updates from our website.

 ## Automatic update

 To enable automatic update, you need to have a valid license key.
 Go to [My Account](https://metabox.io/my-account/) page to get it.
 Of course, you have to buy at least one premium extension to have the license key.

-Then go to _Dash Board > Meta Box > License_ and enter your license key and click **Save Changes** button.
+Then go to **Dash Board > Meta Box > License** and enter your license key and click **Save Changes** button.

 From now on, when WordPress checks new versions for plugins, it will also check for new versions of Meta Box extensions.
 If there is any new update, you'll see this: